*Free Shipping On Orders $75+

 Conclusion

 In summary, the choice between tung oil and linseed oil depends on the specific project and its requirements.
 Tung oil is preferable for outdoor applications where durability and moisture resistance is crucial, while linseed oil is more suitable for indoor projects where a quicker drying time and more sheen is desired.
 It's essential to consider the differences in drying time, sheen, and durability when selecting the best wood finish for your woodworking project.
-It's also worth noting Walrus Oil offers a Danish Oil that's a mixture of both oils, suitable for both indoor and outdoor projects, with a slightly faster cure time than just Pure Tung Oil, and a natural matte finish.
+It's also worth noting Walrus Oil offers a Danish Oil wood finish that's a mixture of both oils, suitable for both indoor and outdoor projects, with a slightly faster cure time than just Pure Tung Oil, and a natural matte finish.

 Comments